Somma Vesuviana: History

 Before the Roman colonisation, the area of today's Somma Vesuviana was probably inhabited by Italic peoples like Samnites and Oscans.

-According to Strabo the city was founded by the same group of Osci who founded Herculaneum and who called the city Sommax.
+According to Strabo, the city was founded by the same group of Osci who founded Herculaneum and who called the city Sommax.
 The city was founded by a group of plebeians led by Tiberius Gracchus who called the city "Saxo Tribunum" (city of the plebeians).

-Later it became a resort for rich patricians from Rome and other rich estate owners who built magnificent villas in the area.
+Later, it became a resort for rich patricians from Rome and other rich estate owners who built magnificent villas in the area.

-Excavations have shown that this north side of the Vesuvius volcano was equally as populated as the southern side where Pompeii and Herculaneum lie, but has not been paid as much attention by historians.
+Excavations have shown that the north side of the Vesuvius volcano was equally as populated as the southern side where Pompeii and Herculaneum lie, but has not been paid as much attention by historians.
 The area was finally buried during the eruption of Vesuvius of 472 AD but the Eruption of Mount Vesuvius in 79 (which buried Pompeii etc.) had previously buried and damaged the earlier villa over which the later villa was built.